Mbetin21/Workshop/README.md

 - __Code__ : Here is presented the software development related to the problem posed.
 - __Document__ : This PDF document is the technical report of Workshop-2, with updated user stories and UML diagrams.

+## Workshop-3
+This document presents the progress of the conceptual design of a web platform, including proposals for the graphical interface (GUI) and the structure of web services.
+An accessible color palette is proposed and mockups of the main page and the shopping cart are shown.
+In addition, web services such as authentication, user registration, product procurement and cart management are detailed.
+The objective is to adjust the design and functionalities according to the client's needs.